co-operating-systems/PhD/Logic/ABLP.md

 Arguably there is no need to limit the list to 2 since the operator is associative, that is $A|(B|C) = (A|B)|C$.

-Dan Conolly in [Decision making in ABLP logic](https://www.w3.org/2001/tag/dj9/refi_ex.html) gives the example of Sam hearing Melissa-on-the-Phone saying that Mellisa quoting the Wall Street Journal `WSJ` says that the fed rate is 4.5.
+Dan Connolly in [Decision-making in ABLP logic](https://www.w3.org/2001/tag/dj9/refi_ex.html) gives the example of Sam hearing Melissa-on-the-Phone saying that Mellisa quoting the Wall Street Journal `WSJ` says that the fed rate is 4.5.
 He then writes it like this in n3 where the "is ... of" construct gives the relation in the opposite direction:

 ```n3